Inflation shock drives European stocks to 3-month lows | Business

 Inflation shock drives European stocks to 3-month lows

-High-growth technology stocks dropped 3.3% to lead the morning losses as government bond yields hit multi-year highs on bets of a faster tightening of monetary policy, with economy-linked sectors such as travel & leisure and automakers also shedding more than 3%.
+High-growth technology stocks dropped 4.2% as government bond yields hit multi-year highs on bets of a faster tightening of monetary policy, with economy-linked sectors such as travel & leisure and automakers also shedding 5.3% and 4.5%, respectively.
 The mood turned dark following a sharp Wall Street sell-off on Friday after data showed U.S. consumer prices surged 8.6% in May, its biggest gain since 1981, raising worries about a bigger 75-basis-point rate hike at the Fed meeting this week.

-European stocks tumbled to three-month lows on Monday, dragged down by technology and travel stocks, as a sharp rise in U.S. inflation raised concerns about aggressive interest rate hikes by the Federal Reserve.
+European stocks tumbled to three-month lows on Monday as a sharp rise in U.S. inflation raised concerns about aggressive interest rate hikes by the Federal Reserve.

-The pan-European STOXX 600 index fell 1.9% to its lowest since March 8.
-High-growth technology stocks dropped 3.3% to lead the morning losses as government bond yields hit multi-year highs on bets of a faster tightening of monetary policy, with economy-linked sectors such as travel & leisure and automakers also shedding more than 3%.
+The pan-European STOXX 600 index fell 2.4% to its lowest since March 7.
+High-growth technology stocks dropped 4.2% as government bond yields hit multi-year highs on bets of a faster tightening of monetary policy, with economy-linked sectors such as travel & leisure and automakers also shedding 5.3% and 4.5%, respectively.

 The mood turned dark following a sharp Wall Street sell-off on Friday after data showed U.S. consumer prices surged 8.6% in May, its biggest gain since 1981, raising worries about a bigger 75-basis-point rate hike at the Fed meeting this week.
 "We have a lot of uncertainty... less growth, more inflation combined with concerns about central banks hitting the brakes quite hard," said Elwin de Groot, senior market economist at Rabobank.

-"What we now see in the market is that the concerns are starting to feed on its own."
-The STOXX 600 has shed nearly 17% since hitting a record high in January as fears about soaring inflation, policy tightening by central banks, and recent COVID-19 curbs in China raised worries about a potential recession.
+The euro STOXX volatility index surged to a one-month high.
+The STOXX 600 has shed nearly 16.5% since hitting a record high in January as fears about soaring inflation, policy tightening by central banks, and recent COVID-19 curbs in China raised worries about a potential recession.

+"The wider concern is that central banks have no good options," said Michael Hewson, chief market analyst at CMC Markets UK.
+"They are now on the horns of a dilemma, allow inflation to rise and be sticky for longer, or hike aggressively to get on top of inflation in order to be able to cut rates later down the line."

 Asian stocks closed sharply lower on worries about fresh COVID lockdowns with Beijing's most populous district of Chaoyang announcing three rounds of mass testing to quell a "ferocious" coronavirus outbreak that emerged at a bar.
-Eurozone banks dropped 2.8% on disappointment that the European Central Bank did not reveal any tool to support peripheral bonds at its meeting last week.
+Euro zone banks dropped 3.1% on disappointment that the European Central Bank did not reveal any tool to support peripheral bonds at its meeting last week.

-France's biggest banks such as BNP Paribas, Societe Generale, and Credit Agricole fell between 2.7% and 3.8%.
-Among other single stocks, French drugmaker Valneva plummeted 24.3% after it warned about the prospects for its COVID-19 vaccine.
+France's biggest banks such as BNP Paribas, Societe Generale and Credit Agricole fell between 4% and 4.7%.
+Among other single stocks, French drugmaker Valneva plummeted 25.3% after it warned about the prospects for its COVID-19 vaccine.

-Ukraine-focussed Ferrexpo Plc, a London-listed miner, slid 9.6% after it lowered output due to the ongoing conflict in the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)